mozzillation/Phase-02-/_questions/question03.md

 ---
-title: Which are the differences between different phases of feminism?
+title: What is the evolution of feminism throughout the four waves?
-cover: /assets/images/covers/viz02.jpg
+cover: /assets/images/covers/viz03.jpg
 number: 3
 ---
 ### Description